tymenschreuder/Kaggle_Solutions/README.md

 (1) Keep the number of trees small (<20 trees)
 (2) Keep the max depth of the tree small (<7)
 (3) Iteratively run the feature importance analysis by removing the most(or least) important features.
+3. Decision trees (XGBoost, Random Forest) are not affected multi-collinearity.

 #### Model evaluation and selection
 1. Popular models: Random Forst, Extra Trees, XGBoost